Xovaryu/ClusterVisionF/README.md

-# NovelAIDiffusion-API
+# ClusterVisionF

 ## Prerequisites
-- Image sequences, standard videos made from the former, and cluster collages require a functional Python 3 installation and the following packages easily installable via PIP: requests, pillow, numpy, opencv-python, fonttools, kivy, transformers
+- Image sequences, standard videos made from the former, and cluster collages require a functional Python 3 installation and the following packages easily installable via PIP: requests, pillow, numpy, imageio, imageio[pyav], fontTools, kivy, transformers

 ## Usage
 You can either subscribe to my Patreon page (5$) to get a .zip with a single executable file (plus the necessary fonts folder) or run this repo manually.
 Both versions are functionally the same.
+Currently this UI also needs an active NovelAI subscription.
+A full local Stable Diffusion integration is planned, and other APIs may be added as well.
 If you opt to run this repo yourself, set up python and the dependencies as mentioned above.
 I strongly recommend Python 3.10.
 Other version may or may not work.
 Clone/download the files from this repository to your preferred folder.
 Once you have the folder set up with the files, run main.py, and set your token in the settings window (small gear icon in the upper left corner).
 To do that, fetch your authorization string from the NovelAI website (example process in Firefox would be "F12 → Storage → Local Storage → https://novelai.net → session → right-click on the field on the right and copy"), then put the entire string into the field and click "Set Token".